ninetendo59/install-vscode-localuser/readME.md

 # Custom Visual Studio Code Installation Script

-This script helps you install a custom version of Visual Studio Code from a `.deb` package.
+This script helps you install a custom version of Visual Studio Code from a `.deb` package. if you are 42 student, i believe 42's vscode (LINUX!!) "bruh momentos" and they cant even allow us to update.
+I came an idea which you guys don't need to feel guilty to install vscode for your own.

 ## Prerequisites